Python-PyQt/PyQt6-Docs/docs/python_shell.rst

 Using PyQt6 from the Python Shell
 =================================

-PyQt6 installs an input hook (using ``PyOS_InputHook``) that processes events when an interactive interpreter is waiting for user input.
+PyQt6 installs an input hook (using :c:func:`PyOS_InputHook`) that processes events when an interactive interpreter is waiting for user input.
 This means that you can, for example, create widgets from the Python shell prompt, interact with them, and still being able to enter other Python commands.

 For example, if you enter the following in the Python shell::